Representability of relatively free affine algebras over a Noetherian ring: Introduction

-In this paper, starting with ideas from \cite{BRV5}, we give a full exposition of Theorem~\ref{4.66}, that relatively free affine PI-algebras over an arbitrary commutative Noetherian ring are representable.
-This first appeared in \cite{B2}, which provides the basis for our proof, but several aspects remained to be worked out.
-There are several key ingredients in this paper:
+This idea first appeared in \cite{B2}, which provides the basis for our proof, but several aspects remained to be worked out.
+Here are the key ingredients in this paper:

 \begin{itemize} \item Description of ``full quivers'' of algebras, which involves collecting ``Canonization theorems'' that provide quivers with special properties, in \S\ref{canonth}.
-Some of the more esoteric sorts of quivers in \cite{BRV5} can be avoided, since, having already verified Specht's conjecture (in the affine case) we have more control over the given T-ideal. \item The main tool in utilizing the combinatorics of polynomials is ``hiking,'' to provide special properties of a polynomial in a given T-ideal.
-This resembles the hiking procedure of \cite{BRV5}, but is presented here in a more organized manner in~ Theorem~\ref{hikthm7}, to facilitate future applications in varied settings, including the proof of various graded theorems and nonassociative theorems as well as Theorem~\ref{4.66}.
+Some of the more esoteric sorts of quivers in \cite{BRV5} can be avoided, since, having already verified Specht's conjecture (in the affine case) we have more control over the given T-ideal.

+\item The main tool in utilizing the combinatorics of polynomials is ``hiking,'' to provide special properties of a polynomial in a given T-ideal.
 The discussion here of hiking is the main contribution of this paper.
-The procedure here is more involved than in \cite{BRV5} since it involves nonhomogeneous polynomials, and is described below in several stages. \item Hiking is coordinated with Noetherian induction on T-ideals, in the sense that one takes a minimal non-representable counterexample, and then reduces it further to prove that it is representable after all.
-This is done by adjoining characteristic coefficients of matrices with the help of Shirshov's theorem, and carving out their actions.
+The procedure here is more involved than in \cite{BRV5} since it involves nonhomogeneous polynomials, cf.~Theorem~\ref{hikthm7}, and is described below in several stages.

+\item Hiking is coordinated with Noetherian induction on T-ideals, in the sense that one takes a minimal non-representable counterexample, and then reduces it further to prove that it is representable after all.
+This is to be done by with the help of Shirshov's theorem, by means of adjoining characteristic coefficients of matrices.
 But this further reduction is quite delicate, due to ambiguity in defining the characteristic coefficients.

-On the one hand we want to use a famous trick of Amitsur (Lemma~\ref{q1}) to extract the characteristic coefficients from an alternating polynomial $f$, but when our polynomial $f$ is nonhomogeneous and involves alternating components of different multiplicities, we cannot apply Lemma~\ref{q1} directly, and it is convenient to tie them by a different matrix method of calculating characteristic coefficients, given in Definition~\ref{trmat0}.
+On the one hand we want to use a famous trick of Amitsur (Lemma~\ref{q1}) to extract the characteristic coefficients from an alternating polynomial $f$, but when our polynomial $f$ is nonhomogeneous and involves alternating components of different multiplicities, we cannot apply Lemma~\ref{q1} directly, and need first to hike $f$, cf.~\S\ref{trab}.
+It is convenient to tie them by a different matrix method of calculating characteristic coefficients, given in Definition~\ref{trmat0}.

-\item In order to identify these two actions we must turn to a Noetherian module rather than an algebra, and modding out by this module enables us to apply Spechtian induction.
+\item In order to identify the matrix action with polynomials, we must utilize a Noetherian module rather than an algebra, as explained in \S~\ref{stillfield}, and modding out by this module enables us to apply Spechtian induction.

 \item The reduction from the Noetherian case to the field case is a relatively straightforward application of classical Noetherian induction, included for completeness in \S\ref{tors}. \end{itemize}